SpielerNogard/ATVController/README.md

 ATVController for android devices running with RDM > POGO > ATLAS.

-Quick, simple and dirty add controls with a GUI view and MYSQL Storage.
+Quick, simple and dirty adb controls with a GUI view and MYSQL Storage.

 WARNING.
 POTENTIAL SECURUITY RISKS INVOLED.
 Use at your own risk of course.